WT000/Bank-Simulator/README.md

 After doing one of these, navigate to http://localhost:8080/web/ for credits and a gateway to the running app!
 I recommend using a modern browser which supports JavaScript.

 **To access the admin control panel you'll need to enter "testuser2" and "defaulttestpass" if the default properties file successfully loads.
-If there's already a properties file with valuesi nside it, the app will let you skip the login until valid properties are set.**
+If there's already a properties file with values inside it, the app will let you skip the login until valid properties are set.**

 # DOCUMENTATION